The Medium Discourses

 49. “Priest, this is what’s exhausted by the Tathāgata, what’s practiced by the Tathāgata, and what’s worn by the Tathāgata.
 Still, this isn’t entirely what makes the Bhagavān a Tathāgata, Arhat, and Completely Awakened One, nor why the Bhagavān’s teaching is good and the Tathāgata’s disciples are a noble assembly that’s well destined.

-50. “He parts with joy and desire, and he is equanimous without further pursuit.
-With right mindfulness and right knowledge, he personally experiences the happiness that’s described by the nobles and that’s the noble’s equanimity, mindfulness, happy abode, and emptiness.
-He accomplishes and dwells in the third dhyāna.
+50. “Parting with desire for that joy, he lives in equanimity and pursues nothing.
+With right mindfulness and right knowledge, he personally experiences happiness, about which the noble ones teach him the noble’s happy abiding place of detachment and mindfulness.
+He accomplishes and dwells in the third meditation.

 51. “Priest, this is what’s exhausted by the Tathāgata, what’s practiced by the Tathāgata, and what’s worn by the Tathāgata.
 Still, this isn’t entirely what makes the Bhagavān a Tathāgata, Arhat, and Completely Awakened One, nor why the Bhagavān’s teaching is good and the Tathāgata’s disciples are a noble assembly that’s well destined.

-52. “His pleasure and pain ceases.
-The basis of joy and sorrow having ceased, he is neither discomforted nor delighted.
-Equanimous, mindful, and pure, he accomplishes and dwells in the fourth dhyāna.
+52. “His pleasure ceases and their pain ceases.
+His past joy and sorrow having ceased, he feels neither pain nor pleasure.
+With the purification of his equanimity and mindfulness, he accomplishes and dwells in the fourth meditation.

 53. “Priest, this is what’s exhausted by the Tathāgata, what’s practiced by the Tathāgata, and what’s worn by the Tathāgata.
 Still, this isn’t entirely what makes the Bhagavān a Tathāgata, Arhat, and Completely Awakened One, nor why the Bhagavān’s teaching is good and the Tathāgata’s disciples are a noble assembly that’s well destined.